pulakk/blog/remote-camera/index.md

 cat privatekey
 cat publickey
 ```
 Replace `<PUBLIC-KEY-OF-ROUTER>` in the Digital ocean wireguard server config with this public key.
+You can now
+start the wireguard server using the `systemctl` command described above.

 #### (c) Configure WireGuard client
 Connect to the router's web interface from the browser at `192.168.1.1`